slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On starting and timing

+*'A year from now, you will wish you had started today.' -- Karen Lamb*

 Just start.
 Stop making resolutions and start making something.

+> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

 > *'You don't have to be great to start, but you have to start to be great.' -- Zig Ziglar*

-> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

-> *'A year from now, you will wish you had started today.' -- Karen Lamb*

 > *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

 > *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

-HINT: Why people procrastinate?
+Why people procrastinate?

-- lack of urgency / deadlines (the panic monster)
+- Lack of urgency / deadlines (the panic monster) Pressed by circumstances, we feel unusually energized and focused.
 No inspiration or opportunities -- the inspiration you are waiting for, in order to start, is on the other side of starting.
 Momentum generates motivation.

-> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

-> *'Pressed by circumstances, we feel unusually energized and focused.'*

 - no preparation -- you can learn while you do it.